rust-lang/compiler-team/procedures/crates.md

 - Where possible, only active participants in the crate (or related working group) need be on the highfive rotation for the crate.
-- Working group members (or regular contributors to the crate) who cannot approve PRs on rustc can be allowed approve PRs to the crate.
+- Working group members (or regular contributors to the crate) who cannot approve PRs on rustc can approve PRs to the crate.
 - Major pull requests should have multiple reviewers.

 ### What is required of an out-of-tree crate?